gaycodegal/operator-12/README.md

 - Layout Generator
 	- Generates resizing functions from layout definitions.
 	- usage `./main ui/style-writer <name>`
-		- see name:`main-menu`
+		- see name:`screen` for a simple example
-- UIElements
+- UIElement
 	- resizable elements generated from a layout style and a list of elements/data to be styled
-- Buttons!
+- Button
 	- can click them and they do *things*
 - Movement Overlay
-- Main menu - map loading menu, based on maps in the [resources/maps](./resources/maps) folder
-	- As there isn't a cross-platform listdir operation in SDL2 or Lua, I've opted to handle this with a python script.
-Running `python3 listdir.py` from within the resources folder will refresh the list.
-If you don't like python, just edit the `.contents.lua` file in whatever directory you've added files to.
+- Text
 	- Can Render text in boxes
+- TextBox
+	- For when Text just isn't enough
+- Escape key closes game.
+- Map
 	- Can load map and slug data from Lua file exported by [Tiled](https://www.mapeditor.org/)
 		- Sample map file found in resources/maps
-- Escape key closes game.
-- Battle/Map Class
 	- currently handles drawing of a loaded map
 	- hopefully will eventually only handle map data and be moved to C++
 	- can scroll/pan with arrow keys
-- Slug/Segment Class
+- Segment
 	- Linked list node part of the slug
-- Slug/Slug Class
+- Slug
 	- the basic entity of the game
 	- essentially a linked list moving about the game-board
 	- can move about the board if clicked one space away from 'head'